riddhiaglawe/Sem-6-AI-Practicals/README.md

 ## 📌 Conclusion

 These Artificial Intelligence lab experiments provide practical exposure to important AI algorithms and techniques.
-They help in understanding how intelligent systems solve complex problems using search strategies, heuristics, constraints, and optimization techniques.
+They help in understanding how intelligent systems solve complex problems using search strategies, heuristics, constraints, optimization techniques, and logical reasoning.

 This repository acts as a structured record of the AI laboratory work completed during the course.